 It’s beer o’clock

 Be prepared for a long night if you head out on the weekend in Den Bosch, which is renowned throughout the Netherlands for its gezelligheid.
 Ask for a precise definition of what that means and you’ll be met by a lot of umming, arring and shoulder shrugging but it boils down to warmth and hospitability.
-In pubs it means people are quick to chat to strangers.
+In pubs, it means people are quick to chat with strangers.

 The compact ‘t Bonte Palet (Hinthamerstraat 99) makes claims to being the city’s smallest pub and is crammed with bric-a-brac.
 De Gouwe Sleutel (Koninginnenlaan 28) is a laid-back, long-established bar with a wide selection of draught beers.

-Don’t be surprised if you see people standing chatting on the streets with glasses in their wee hours of the morning.
+Don’t be surprised if you see people standing chatting on the streets with glasses in the wee hours of the morning.